Rinrin0413/tetr-ch-rs/README.md

 - XP Leaderboard.
 - The latest news.

+Also you can search for [TETR.IO](https://tetr.io) accounts by Discord account.

 But TETRA CHANNEL API is alpha version.
 So this library may not work properly in the future:(